hsjobeki/nix-types/docs/src/specification/attrset.md

 For simplicity this is called a `member name` from now on, if that name exists.

-If that name does not exist it is called `non-existing member name`.

 ## Redefining some operators

 `::`-operator within `AttrSet` contexts